synfynal/woocommerce-connector-docs/Source Files/articles/product-variations-as-items.md

    <i>Do you want to synchronize all items marked for use in webstore with webstore now?</i>

 1. To proceed, choose <b>Yes</b>.

+## Synchronize webstore item mapping

+To complete the product variations as items feature setup, you must synchronize webstore item mapping.
+When you perform a webstore item mapping synchronization, the WooCommerce Connector synchronizes your webstore product record with a Business Central regular item.
+Each product variation is synchronized with a separate regular item.
+To learn more, go to [Synchronize webstore item mapping](synchronize-webstore-item-mapping.md).

 ## Demo video